rdkcentral/rdkv-halif-wifi/docs/pages/halSpec.md

 ### Platform or Product Customization

-`Wi-Fi` `HAL` is not required to support platform-specific customizations.
+`Wi-Fi` `HAL` must not have any product-specific dependencies or customizations.

 ## Interface API Documentation